eclipse/lsp4jakarta/README.md

 ## Jakarta EE API Language Features

 The following is a list of Eclipse LSP4Jakarta snippets offered for each [Jakarta EE API](https://jakarta.ee/specifications/).
-For a full list of langauge features (snippets, diagnostics and quick-fixes) currently offered by Eclipse LSP4Jakarta see [issue #16](https://github.com/eclipse/lsp4jakarta/issues/16).
+For a full list of language features (snippets, diagnostics and quick-fixes) currently offered by Eclipse LSP4Jakarta refer to the checked off items in [issue #16](https://github.com/eclipse/lsp4jakarta/issues/16).
 Language features will only be delivered for a given Jakarta EE API if that API is found on the project's classpath.
 Eclipse LSP4Jakarta is currently targeting Jakarta EE 9/9.1 (jakarta.x namespace).

 If you would like to see language feature assistance for a Jakarta EE API that is not yet listed here, please open an issue on the [issue tracker](https://github.com/eclipse/lsp4jakarta/issues).